Cancer of unknown primary

 • the kidneys not working properly

-• a bowel blockage (obstruction)
+• a bowel blockage (obstruction) or constipation

-• increased pressure around the brain as a result of cancer
+• increased pressure around the brain as a result of cancer in the brain or cancer affecting the flow of fluid around the brain and spinal cord.

 Tips for easing nausea

-Lack of appetite
+Loss of appetite

 You may go through periods of having no appetite.
 These may last a few days or weeks, or be ongoing.
 During these periods, it may help to have liquid meal substitutes.
-These are high calorie drinks containing some of the major nutrients needed by your body.
+These are high-kilojoule drinks containing some of the major nutrients needed by your body.
 Drinking these may help keep your energy levels up during periods when your appetite is poor.

 Tips for when you don't feel like eating